top of page

 Should You Completely Avoid Stairs?

-The goal is not to eliminate movement, but to optimize activity based on condition.
+Complete avoidance is not always necessary.
+The goal is not to eliminate movement but to optimize activity based on condition.

 In early stages:

-• Controlled stair use is acceptable
+• Controlled stair use is acceptable.

 In advanced stages:

-• Limiting stairs is recommended
+• Limiting stairs is recommended.

 This balanced approach prevents both overuse and underuse.